Our Story in 2021

 3. AWARDS & AWARDEES

-At the beginning of the year we committed to fund eight places (four men and four women) through their guide licence training at the College of African Wildlife Management.
-We worked in partnership with the college and The African Walking Company to recruit and select the awardees.
-We were delighted to see all eight qualifying as guides in October.
+At the beginning of the year we committed to fund 14 places (four men and ten women) through their guide licence training at the College of African Wildlife Management.
+We worked in partnership with the college to recruit and select the awardees, though we were

 4. CORPORATE AND OTHER PARTNERS

-In this sixth year of operations, our relationship with The African Walking Company is now well established and they continue to be an indispensable source of support and advice for us on how our donors’ money can be most wisely spent.
+In this eighth year of operations, our relationships with our Tanzanian partners (The College of African Wildlife Management and Kilimanjaro Porters Assistance Project) and local managers and guides are now well established and they continue to be an indispensable source of support and advice for us on how our donors’ money can be most wisely spent.

 6. LOOKING FORWARD

-Continuing to raise our profile via our website, social media presence and our newsletters will help us to continue to build on such partnerships and keep our donors, supporters and awardees up-to-date with our work.
+Continuing to raise our profile via our website, social media presence and our newsletters to help us to continue build on new partnerships and keep our donors, supporters and awardees up-to-date with the impact of our work.

 In the year ahead we will:

-Recruit our next cohort of awardees to our Guide Training Scholarships in line with our fundraising capacity
+• Recruit our next cohort of awardees to our Guide Training and Mountain Lioness Scholarships

-Maintain a higher profile web and social media presence
+• Maintain a web and social media presence

-Monitor and report income raised from Amazon Smile donations
+• Monitor and report income raised from our donors and Amazon Smile donations

-We are looking forward to a successful 7th year for our charity.
+We look forward to a successful ninth year of operations for our charity